BetterBuiltFool/event_handler/README.md

 The function can have any syntactically valid name, and can even be used elsewhere as a normal function.

-The event manager will pass on the event to the function, so the function must be able to accept an event being passed to it, even if it has no use for event-specific data.
+The event manager will pass on the event to the function, so the function must be able to accept an event being passed to it as its first parameter, even if it has no use for event-specific data.
 This can mean using either an underscore or the *args syntax to ignore the incoming event data.
 Decorated functions cannot accept any additional positional arguments, unless using *args.
 The event manager will not provide any arguments beyond the event, so additional arguments must be optional, and are generally not recommended.

-Additionally, a function can be assigned to multiple events, although not with decorator syntax.
+Additionally, a function can be assigned to multiple events.

+Alternatively, a function does not need to use decorator syntax for registration.

 ```python
 LOCAL_MANAGER.register(pygame.USEREVENT)(quit_function)
 ```

-This method is also useful for late binding a function.
+This method is useful for late binding a function.

 Event managers can also be used on objects!